Email: booking@thebettermentsociety.com or text 773-213-1962

 His work has been featured in The New York Times, The Chicago Tribune, The A.V.
 Club, The Guardian, NPR, and The New Yorker.

-Danielle Bitner • Co-Founder • Chicago
+• Danielle Bitner • Partner • Chicago

-Danielle was born and raised in Venice, LA, schooled at the Art Institute of Chicago and she now also creates killer ceramics at COMMUNE POTTERY.
+Danielle was born and raised in Venice, LA, schooled at the Art Institute of Chicago and she now creates killer ceramics at COMMUNE POTTERY.